A Path to Creating the First Generation of High Seas Protected Areas

 Masa Ushioda BluePlanetArchive.com

-A new treaty can spur creation of high seas MPAs
+The new treaty can spur creation of high seas MPAs

 Today, a patchwork of international bodies and treaties manages resources and human activity in areas beyond any state’s national jurisdiction.
-These organizations, which oversee activities such as fishing, whaling, shipping, and seabed mining, vary greatly in their mandates, which determine their geographic scope, objectives, the legally binding nature of their decisions, and what activities they regulate.
+These organizations, which oversee activities such as fishing, whaling, shipping, and seabed mining, vary greatly in their mandates, which determine their geographic scope, their objectives, the legally binding nature of their decisions, and what activities they regulate.
 Their jurisdictions often overlap, and, too often, this piecemeal approach leads to degradation of the environment and its resources.

-A new international agreement should provide the following:
+The new international agreement should provide the following:

 • A framework for adopting meaningful conservation objectives and enforceable management plans.
 Maintaining the current approach would be ineffective because most of the sectoral bodies lack the needed expertise or a mandate to protect biodiversity.
 High seas MPAs created with concrete objectives, management plans, and enforcement protocols are more likely to protect biodiversity than areas established without such specific parameters.